GallVp/fa-lint/README.md

 8. Sequence lines can end with a new line or return depending on whether you have edited this file on a mac, pc, or linux machine.
 9. Sequence lines can not be empty.
 10. Sequence lines should have uniform line wrapping.
+11. Any sequence can not be completely hard masked with 'Nn's

 ## Usage